 - Community College: Community colleges offer diplomas, certificates, and associate degrees.
 Some may offer a handful of bachelor's degrees as well.
 These institutions typically cost less than four-year schools.

 - Concentration: Within programs that cover a wide array of information, concentrations allow students to specialize their knowledge in a particular area.

 - Continuing Education: Continuing education units allow graduates to stay up to date on industry knowledge by participating in short courses that cover recent innovations or changes in the field.

 - Co-op: Co-operative education allows for both theoretical learning and hands-on, practical application of newly acquired knowledge.

 - Core Requirements: Within a degree program, core requirements refer to the classes that students must pass in order to graduate.
 Electives typically complement core classes.

 - Course: A course is a college class.
-These usually account for three credits of study, and students must take and pass a set number of courses to graduate.
+These usually account for 2-4 credits of study, and students must take and pass a set number of courses to graduate.

 - Course Catalog: Learners use the course catalog to find classes related to their degrees, including both core courses and electives.
 Schools typically post the catalog online.

 - Course Load: The number of classes a student takes each term is known as their course load.
 Most full-time undergraduates take a course load of 12-16 credits per semester.